I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_file_object.md

       opened for delete access.
 If <b>FALSE</b>, the file has been opened without delete access.
       This information is used when checking and/or setting the share access of the file.

-`DeletePending`
+`SharedRead`

 A read-only member.
+If <b>TRUE</b>, the file associated with the file object has been opened for read sharing access.
+If <b>FALSE</b>, the file has been opened without read sharing access.
+This information is used when checking and/or setting the share access of the file.

+`SharedWrite`

-If <b>TRUE</b>, a delete operation for the file associated with the file object exists.
-If <b>FALSE</b>, there currently is no pending delete operation for the file object.
+A read-only member.
+If <b>TRUE</b>, the file associated with the file object has been opened for write sharing access.
+If <b>FALSE</b>, the file has been opened without write sharing access.
+This information is used when checking and/or setting the share access of the file.

-`DeviceObject`

-A pointer to the device object on which the file is opened.

-`Event`

-An opaque member used by the system to hold an event object for the file object.
-The event object is used to signal the completion of an I/O request on the file object if no user event was supplied or a synchronous API was called.

-`FileName`
+`SharedDelete`

-A <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure whose <b>Buffer</b> member points to a read-only Unicode string that holds the name of the file opened on the volume.
-If the volume is being opened, the <b>Length</b> member of the
+A read-only member.
+If <b>TRUE</b>, the file associated with the file object has been opened for delete sharing access.
+If <b>FALSE</b>, the file has been opened without delete sharing access.
+This information is used when checking and/or setting the share access of the file.
-      <b>UNICODE_STRING</b> structure will be zero.
-Note that the file name in this string is valid only during the initial processing of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548630">IRP_MJ_CREATE</a> request.
-This file name should <u>not</u> be considered valid after the file system starts to process the <b>IRP_MJ_CREATE</b> request.
-The storage for the string pointed to by the <b>Buffer</b> member of the <b>UNICODE_STRING</b> structure is allocated in paged system memory.
-For more information about obtaining a file name, see <a href="..\fltkernel\nf-fltkernel-fltgetfilenameinformation.md">FltGetFileNameInformation</a>.

-`FileObjectExtension`

-An opaque pointer to the file object's file object extension (<a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/the-fobx-structure">FOBX</a>) structure.
-The <b>FOBX</b> structure contains various opaque contexts used internally as well as the per-file object contexts available through <b>FsRtl<i>Xxx</i></b> routines.

-`FinalStatus`

-A read-only member that is used, in certain synchronous cases, to indicate the final status of the file object's I/O request.

 `Flags`